 ddev datagrip --reset

-DDEV uses root:root as its DB credentials.
+DDEV uses db:db as its DB credentials.
 As it’s meant for local development, they’ve also stated they have no plans to allow changing this.
 This add-on stores DDEV’s DB credentials in plaintext in the JDBC URL within dataSources.xml.
 Certain tools, like Gitleaks, may pick up on these credentials and throw a fit.
 You will need to make adjustments to your tooling if storing these credentials in plaintext is an issue.